 Our research team

 Professor Parry has managed research consortia within the automotive, aerospace, music and construction industries.
 He has published and edited numerous international journals.
 He is currently focused upon the digital economy, working on personal data, user-perceived vulnerability with regards to data sharing, and digital business models.

-Dr Kumar, Associate Professor in Enterprise Operations Management is an expert in the area of green supply chain management and supply chain integration.
-His research interests also include process modelling, innovation in SMEs (Small and medium-sized enterprises), operations strategy, and service supply chains.
+Professor Kumar, Professor in Enterprise Operations Management, is an expert in the area of green supply chain management and supply chain integration.
+His research interests also include process modelling, innovation in SMEs (small and medium-sized enterprises), operations strategy, and service supply chains.